U.S. History Lesson Plans and Resources

 Ben Franklin

-A 5th-grade lesson plan utilizing the Betsy Ross Home Page.
+A lesson plan from Education World.
+See also Betsy Ross Home Page.

 The French and Indian War